 Compare the average score of each day.
 How do they compare?

 Your findings will be far from scientific, but they may give you clues about how using metaphors impacts your day.

 Finally, if you’re convinced that metaphors are as powerful as the research suggests, then you’ll want to look into life metaphors.

 Life metaphors are deep, unconscious filters that determine the very meaning of your life.
 Many of us harbor self-damaging life metaphors, unfortunately.

-So, please check out our exclusive life metaphor personal development program.
+So, please check out our exclusive 6-course 6-course Personal Development Program, which includes our Life Metaphor course as well as five other courses!
 It could turn your life right side up, literally.

 Our 6-course Personal Development Program is included for free with our NLP Practitioner Training and Life Coach Certification.